myappleguy/chef-minecraft/README.md

 ### Known issues

-Minecraft internally regenerates its configuration file every startup which  can cause the order of server.properties to change after a restart.
+Minecraft internally regenerates all of its configuration files every startup.
+The order of server.properties sometimes changes, timestamps are automatically injected and headers are injected into all the configuration files.

-This will cause chef to think an attribute was updated and will automatically restart the server.
-There isn't currently a work around for this, but it is a priority.
-There are two work arounds currently.
+This in turn causes chef to notice configuration files have been changed and will automatically restart the server again to pick up those changes.
+This may cause your server to restart frequently, without notice.

+This leaves you with two work arounds for now.

 1. Only run chef-client once a day or manually as  you need to.
 2. Set minecraft['autorestart'] = false and restart minecraft manually when you make configuration changes.

+I am hoping I can get this changed upstream.
+I will attempt to come up with a better work around in the mean time.

 ##Contributing